 Yes, you read that correctly.
 Very often for me, after reading a strategic or creative brief, I have an overwhelming amount of information that can stifle my creative process.
 However, this brain overload can be used to our advantage as creatives.
 Once you have packed your brain full of everything you could possibly know about the subject matter at hand, forget it.
 Do nothing.
 Stop thinking about it.
 Nine times out of ten, the best ideas come when you don’t expect them.
 That eureka moment will come to you, so stop chasing it.

 Now that I’ve used the word “inspiration” ten times or more within this blog, maybe you have some of your own.
 When the pressure to be great is high, find things that relieve it.
-The worst possible case for you is to stay stressed.
+The worst possible scenario is to stay stressed.
 Enjoy the process, and go with your gut.
-If you’re just not creative, quote unquote, then you know how to find us!
+If you’re just not creative, then you know how to find us!